 - State Farm: $430 per year

+If you have a military affiliation, USAA's average annual rate of $439 is another competitively priced option.
 MetLife has the most expensive car insurance for minimum coverage with an average annual rate of $1,739.

 These prices are only estimates based on rates for an average Rhode Island driver and should not be used to compare insurance prices.

 Full coverage policies with higher liability limits and comprehensive and collision insurance provide protection against most road and off-road incidents in Rhode Island.
 Rates will be higher than a minimum coverage but will protect your car if it gets damaged in an accident.
-To find the best car insurance policy, compare quotes from different insurers.
+To find the best car insurance policy, compare rates from different auto insurers.

 - State Farm: $790 per year

+If you or a family member are in the military, you qualify for USAA coverage, which is competitively priced at $899 annually on average.
 The most expensive car insurance for full coverage in Rhode Island is MetLife, which has an average rate of $2,751 per year.